|HOME PATTERNS RAMBLINGS ARTICLES TALKS DOWNLOAD BOOKS CONTACT|

 All content on this site is original and is maintained by Gregor Hohpe.
 I have been building integration solutions for large clients for many years and enjoy sharing my findings with the community.
 You can find the most recent content in my Ramblings.
 Please contact me if you have suggestions or feedback.

-Enterprise integration remains harder than it should be.
-While integrating systems is inherently complex, I felt that one of the major stumbling blocks is the lack of a common vocabulary and body of knowledge around asynchronous messaging architectures, which are widely used to implement integration solutions.
-Under the guidance of Martin Fowler and Kyle Brown, Bobby Woolf and I documented such a language in the form of 65 integration patterns (see catalog on the right).
+Enterprise integration remains more difficult than it should be.
+While integrating systems is inherently complex, one major stumbling blocks used to be the lack of a common vocabulary and body of knowledge for asynchronous messaging architectures.
+Under the guidance of Martin Fowler and Kyle Brown, Bobby Woolf and I filled this gap with a pattern language consisting of 65 integration patterns, which establish a technology-independent vocabulary and a visual notation to design and document integration solutions.

-The book Enterprise Integration Patterns provides a consistent vocabulary and visual notation to design and document integration solutions independent from implementation technologies.
-It also explores the advantages and "gotchas" of asynchronous messaging architectures.
-You can learn how to design code that connects an application to a messaging system, how to route messages to the proper destination and how to monitor the health of a messaging system.
+The full text for each pattern is available in the book Enterprise Integration Patterns, which also explores the advantages and "gotchas" of asynchronous messaging architectures.
+You can learn how to connect applications to a messaging system, how to route messages to the proper destination, and how to monitor the health of a messaging system.
 The patterns in the book come to life with examples implemented in different messaging technologies, such as SOAP, JMS, MSMQ, .NET, TIBCO and other EAI Tools.
 See for yourself by Downloading a sample chapter!

 "The core language of EAI, defined in the book Enterprise Integration Patterns by Gregor Hohpe and Bobby Woolf, is also the core language of defining ESB flows and orchestrations, as seen in the ESB's developer tooling."